MicrosoftDocs/VBA-Docs/api/Excel.PublishObject.Title.md

 ## Example

-This example sets the Web page title to "Sales Forecast" when the first item in the first workbook is saved as a Web page.
+This example sets the web page title to "Sales Forecast" when the first item in the first workbook is saved as a web page.

 ```vb